heatherleblanc98-dev/Modular-Regional-Stability-Frameworks-List/README.md

 Drafter's Note:

-Any documents uploaded are offered strictly in the spirit of good faith, as an independent technical resource.
-It is intended for consideration, only if, and when official channels encounter an otherwise unresolvable standstill.
-These materials are entirely subordinate to the formal process, and are not a substitute for the expertise of professional negotiators.
-If official talks are progressing, these concepts should be set aside; if the process becomes stuck, any architecture is preserved solely to offer a potential path towards synchronization.
+Any uploaded documents are offered strictly in good faith as an independent technical resource.
+They are intended for consideration only if and when official channels encounter an otherwise unresolvable standstill.
+These materials are entirely subordinate to the formal process and do not substitute for the expertise of professional negotiators.
+If official talks are progressing, these concepts should be set aside; if the process becomes stuck, any proposed architecture is preserved solely to offer a potential path toward synchronization.